themanavshah/DApp-template/README.md

 ## How to use it?

-You have to npm installed on your system and the browser you are using should have an metamask extension.
+You should have npm installed on your system and the browser you are using should have an metamask extension installed.

 ```bash